mattagape/python-to-cpp/README.md

 But much existing code is written in Python.
 And, many programmers don't know C++.

 The idea of this project is to develop a tool which can convert Python source code to C++ source code, which can then be compiled and run.
+In theory, this would allow programmers to run C++ code even if they don't know C++.
+And programmers, whether they know C++ or not, could "convert" an existing Python code base into C++.

 ## Aim
 We want to be able to do this: